Dear Experienced Hikers and Outdoor Adventurers,

 Hike your hike and let them hike theirs.

-I get that it can be frustrating when others are unaware of or disregard hiking etiquette and Leave No Trace.
-My guess is that your frustration isn’t based on a single event, but a culmination of many observations.
+I get that it can be frustrating when others are unaware of or disregard hiking rules and Leave No Trace.
+My guess is that your frustration isn’t based on a single event, but a culmination of many observations of hiking rules not being followed.
 In the moment, try to acknowledge that your frustration probably isn’t directed at the current offender but the collection of offenses you’ve witnessed before it.
 Although you may have seen fifteen other people disregard hiking etiquette today, remember that this is just one person and you have this one teaching moment with them.
 Approach it with kindness and patience.

 And if in that moment you don’t have it in you to teach or you’re, rightfully so, focused on enjoying the scenery, that’s ok.
 Try to refrain from placing judgement on them.
 After all, they’re out there trying to appreciate nature too.

 As I write this, I can anticipate what you may be thinking.
 “But I’ve tried to educate, and they won’t listen.”
 I understand how that can be frustrating, but have you tried educating them with kindness and patience?
-If after honest reflection, you feel that you have, then you’ve done your part.
-As an outdoor adventure community, we can create a welcoming space for all, but new adventurers need to be willing to listen and learn.
+If, after honest reflection, you feel that you have, then you’ve done your part.
+As an outdoor adventure community, we can create a welcoming space for all to learn hiking rules and etiquette, but new adventurers need to be willing to listen and learn.
 And, as humans, not all of us will be ready to do so.

-I’m not advocating that we are responsible for other’s behavior, only that we each do our part to bring back the welcoming sense of community that once defined us as a collective.
+I’m not advocating that we are responsible for other’s behavior or enforcing hiking rules, only that we each do our part to bring back the welcoming sense of community that once defined us as a collective.